Event

 • Arrival Reception – 7 Oct TBC

-• Conference Dinner – 8 Oct TBC
+• Conference Dinner – 8 Oct

 TECHNICAL TOUR

-We have a unique tour to Dorst Technologies in Kochel, manufacturer of manufacturing machinery – in particular magnet production tools.
+We have a unique tour to DORST Technologies in Kochel, manufacturer of manufacturing machinery – in particular magnet production tools.

 VENUES